 $ nslookup -type=mx poftut.com

 Query SOA Record Of A Domain

 SOA or Start Of Authority records provides technical information about the given domain.
 We can query the domain with the

 soa type like below.

 Up to now, we have listed DNS related information about domain name one by one.
 If we need to list all related information provided by a DNS server we can use

 The default behavior of the

-nslookup command is using default system provided DNS server.
-In some cases we may need to change this default DNS server and specify one explicitly.
-We can add DNS server to the end of the command.
-In this example we will use
+nslookup command is using the default system provided DNS server.
+In some cases, we may need to change this default DNS server and specify one explicitly.
+We can add a DNS server to the end of the command.
+In this example, we will use

 Specify Different Than Default Port

 53 .
 If we know that DNS service we will use is using different port we can explicitly specify the port number with the